venyige/showcase-with-3d-mesh-data/README.md

 - Smart triangulation – in each polygon search for the max number of co-planar triangles, not to assume planarity for the polygons other than triangles.
 - Customized (with ```getopt``` parameter) normal handling of facets. e.g.: a-as given, b-based on given winding order, c-uniform outward, d-uniform inward…
 - Logging to file
+- If I continued this development, I would make the inclusion checking not exclusively to +Z, but first check all four directions if any of them has exclusive ```GroupA```, results quick solution for "Not included".
+Otherwise I would select the directions with the largest ```GrupA``` size in order to reduce the matrix calculations.

 ### The "help" text of the program: